 What this shows is that to recover such areas we will need many plants of the cerrado region to recover the Amazon, plants of the caatinga region to retrieve the cerrado (which is more difficult, because the soils of the caatinga have, in general, a higher fertility than the soils from the cerrado).
-In other words, the conditions created by the destruction of the biomes, in many cases do not allow that species from the site itself to colonize that area again, the ecosystem has lost its resilience, urgently needing our intervention, but these species may also not be sufficient, we also need exotic species from other parts of the world, such as the eucalyptus, Acacia mangium etc. These species are not pests, or destroyers of springs and soils, in fact, when used in the context of syntropic agriculture, they are saviors of the homeland, because the eucalyptus can create our peroba, our cedar, Brazilian grape tree, orange or mangaba, whatever it is, as long as it is used in a dynamic way, as we have seen in previous Principles.
+In other words, the conditions created by the destruction of the biomes, in many cases do not allow species from the site itself to colonize that area again, the ecosystem has lost its resilience, urgently needing our intervention, but these species may also not be sufficient, we also need exotic species from other parts of the world, such as the eucalyptus, Acacia mangium, etc. These species are not pests, or destroyers of springs and soils, in fact, when used in the context of syntropic agriculture, they are saviors of the homeland, because the eucalyptus can create our peroba, our cedar, Brazilian grape tree, orange or mangaba, whatever it is, as long as it is used in a dynamic way, as we have seen in previous principles.
 For example, in Australia, in the Melbourne region, the eucalyptus is a protective native vegetation of water sources (Primavesi, personal communication).
 These species are bridges for the establishment of highly biodiverse and productive primary forests (Ernst Götsch - RJ, 2016).
-Knowing the ecophysiology of plants can transform them into a tool, so we introduce plants with the ecophysiological function needed at that moment, for example, we introduce plants that can withstand the drought with the function of withstanding the drought in that degraded environment and thus create moisture for the plants in the future, we have introduced plants that grow in poor soils, which provide phosphorus, with the function of creating the fertility of the future.
+Knowing the ecophysiology of plants can transform them into a tool, so we introduce plants with the ecophysiological function needed at that moment, for example, we introduce plants that can withstand the drought with the function of withstanding the drought in that degraded environment and thus create moisture for plants in the future, we have introduced plants that grow in poor soils, which provide phosphorus, with the function of creating the fertility of the future.

 Principle 7 - Synchronize the plantations.
 The edges should be pruned.
 Having established the crops, the transition to syntropic agriculture can take place.